ghc/ghc/docs/users_guide/runtime_control.rst

     .. index::
        single: old generation, size

     Set the minimum size of the old generation.
-The old generation is collected whenever it grows to this size or the value of the :rts-flag:`-F` option multiplied by the size of the live data at the previous major collection, whichever is larger.
+The old generation is collected whenever it grows to this size or the value of the :rts-flag:`-F ⟨factor⟩` option multiplied by the size of the live data at the previous major collection, whichever is larger.

 .. rts-flag:: -n ⟨size⟩